elixir-europe/infectious-diseases-toolkit/human-clinical-and-health-data/data-sources.md

 * When selecting data sources for your research, it is important to consider their **reliability, relevance**, and **completeness**.
 Are the data sources trustworthy and up-to-date?
 Are they relevant to the infectious disease in question and do they have the right data to answer your research question?
 Are the data sources complete, or are there gaps that need to be taken into account?
 * Human clinical and health data can be collected in the form of:
-    * Electronic health records
+    * electronic health records;
-    * Hospital data
+    * hospital data;
-    * Pharmacy data
+    * pharmacy data;
-    * Laboratory and test result data
+    * laboratory and test result data;
-    * Disease registries
+    * disease registries;
-    * Insurance claim data
+    * insurance claim data;
-    * Mortality data
+    * mortality data;
-    * Survey data
+    * survey data;
-    * Consumer data
+    * consumer data.
-* Depending on how the data is collected, the data can be found across different sources and data holders, for example:
+* Depending on how the data is collected, the data can be found across different sources and data holders.
-    * National Institutes of Public Health
+    * National Institutes of Public Health.
-    * Electronic health records at hospitals or other healthcare providers
+    * Electronic health records at hospitals or other healthcare providers.
-    * International organisations (e.g., ECDC, WHO)
+    * International organisations (e.g., ECDC, WHO).
-    * Research data networks and consortia
+    * Research data networks and consortia.

 * **Metadata catalogues:**
 As human clinical and health data are organised differently across countries and controlled by different institutes, they can be difficult to find if good metadata are not published.
 Publicly available metadata catalogues can provide a solution by providing a central place where data users can see what data is available, where it is available, and how they can access it.

 ### Existing approaches

 Data repositories and catalogues are important tools for promoting data sharing and reuse in research.
 They can help researchers and other users discover (and access) data that might otherwise be difficult to find.
-Here are some resources that can be useful for you when looking for a place to deposit your data or looking for data for your researcher:
+Here are some resources that can be useful for you when looking for a place to deposit your data or looking for data for your researcher.
 * {% tool "ega" %}: The European Genome-phenome Archive (EGA) is a service for permanent archiving and sharing of personally identifiable genetic, phenotypic, and clinical data generated for the purposes of biomedical research projects or in the context of research-focused healthcare systems.
 It provides access to a variety of datasets from Europe and beyond.
 * {% tool "ema" %}: EMA is a regulatory agency responsible for evaluating and approving medicines for use in Europe.
 It provides access to various databases and reports on clinical trials, adverse drug reactions, and other aspects of drug safety and efficacy.
 * {% tool "ecdc" %}: ECDC collects and analyses data on infectious diseases across Europe.
 It provides access to various databases and reports on disease outbreaks, surveillance data, and risk assessments.
 * {% tool "info-gateway" %}: The European Health Information Gateway is a platform that provides access to various health information resources and datasets from across Europe, including data on health systems, health determinants, and health outcomes.
-* {% tool "ecrin" %}: ECRIN is a non-profit organisation that aims to support multinational clinical trials in Europe.
-ECRIN provides a range of services to help researchers design, conduct, and manage clinical trials across multiple countries.
+* {% tool "ecrin-tools" %}: ECRIN is a non-profit organisation that aims to support multinational clinical trials in Europe.
+ECRIN provides a range of tools and services to help researchers design, conduct, and manage clinical trials across multiple countries.
 * {% tool "health-portal" %}: The aim of the Health Information Portal is to provide access to population health and healthcare data across Europe.
 The portal is a gateway for researchers and policy makers to make use of the services of the {% tool "phiri" %}.
 The portal provides access to various resources and datasets, such as data on health determinants, health outcomes and health systems
 * The {% tool "beacon" %}, as an API (usually extended with a user interface) that allows for data discovery of phenoclinic and biomolecular data. .
 * The {% tool "covid-19-data-portal" %} facilitates data sharing and analysis in order to accelerate coronavirus research and acts as a Data sharing platform.

-In addition to the European resources, there are many resources available at a national level that are very useful as well:
+In addition to the European resources, there are many resources available at a national level that are very useful as well.
 * {% tool "data-bfarm" %} in Germany.
 * {% tool "danish-gateway" %} in Denmark.
 * {% tool "irish-catalogue" %} in Ireland.